Helping Emergency Managers plan for and assist people with disabilities during disasters.

 CONNECT 20/80 is our proven methodology to identify, engage with and include people with disabilities in your planning process, as suggested by 2010 FEMA Functional Needs Support Services (“FNSS”) Guidelines.
 Read our report from the City of Rochester MN.

-All communities have people with disabilities — on average, 20% of the population.
+Emergencies and disasters can strike quickly and without warning, forcing people to either quickly leave or confine themselves in their home unexpectedly.
+For the millions of Americans who have disabilities (on average, 20% of the population), emergencies such as fires, floods, and acts of terrorism present a real challenge.
 It is the responsibility of Emergency Management to develop an All Hazard Mitigation Plan that takes into account the differing needs of those with access and functional needs — no easy task!

 - What is the best way to communicate to a blind person from which direction a storm is coming?